giauhuynhtn/music-player/README.md

 # music-player
-You can go to my site at https://giauhuynhtn.github.io/music-player/
+Enjoy some music at https://giauhuynhtn.github.io/music-player/